51 Best Easy and Cheap Self-Care Ideas To Boost Moms

 2) Just rest

-It’s ok to just take a nap or go to bed early!
-Sometimes the best way to recharge is to sleep and simply rest to allow your body and mind to relax.
-If you have trouble falling asleep, try listening to some calming music or a guided meditation.
-It’s amazing how much a good night’s sleep does for body, mind, and spirit the next day!
+Take a nap or go to bed early!
+Sometimes, the best way to recharge is to rest and allow your body and mind to relax.
+If you find it difficult to fall asleep, listen to some calming music or a guided meditation.
+How much sleep does for body, mind, and spirit is incredible!

 a woman is sleeping on a couch - cheap self-care ideas